Takashi's Japanese Dictionary

 40 Japanese Kanji Words with Special and Irregular Readings You Should Know

-Japanese Kanji Words with Irregular/Special Readings
+List of Japanese Kanji Words with Unusual Readings

 How to Memorise Japanese Kanji Efficiently with Radicals